dimuuu/dimuuu/README.md

 ## Hello there ✨

-I'm designer, developer & maker from Ukraine 🇺🇦 now living in Malta 🇲🇹
+I'm designer, developer & maker from Kyiv, Ukraine 🇺🇦 now living in Warsaw, Poland 🇵🇱

 Currently mostly focused on www.subito.so ⚡️